open-cloud/open-cloud.github.io.old/3_operator.md

 ##Troubleshooting

 **Symptom:** Can't create VMs on the nodes.
 The *nova service-list* command shows all nova-compute instances as *down*.
-Additionally, XOS may display "timed out while waiting for node" in the backend_status field of the affected slivers.
+Additionally, XOS may display "timed out while waiting for node" in the backend_status field of the affected instances.

 **Fix:** It seems that RabbitMQ is usually the culprit.
 Follow these steps: